 - Scientists agree that there is a strong link between climate change and activities that burn fossil fuels and emit carbon dioxide, methane, nitrous oxide and other GHGs.

-- By monitoring the forest industry’s GHG emissions, we can assess how its emissions record has improved over time.
+- By monitoring the forest industry’s GHG emissions, we can assess the improvement of its emissions record over time.

 What is the outlook?

 - Technologies that reduce energy use and GHG emissions provide significant environmental benefits and reduce energy costs for manufacturers.
-Investments in these technologies are expected to continue.
+Investments in these technologies are expected to continue and accelerate as Canada fully implements carbon pricing and a Clean Fuel Standard.

 - Since overall reductions in GHG emissions will likely be tempered by increases in economic activity, GHG emissions and total energy use will likely continue to decline but at a slower rate.

 - Natural Resources Canada.
-Comprehensive energy use database. (accessed April 19, 2017).
+Comprehensive energy use database (accessed April 28, 2018).

 - Date Modified: